 What is a hyperlocal social media strategy?

 Hyperlocal social media marketing zeroes in on local audiences.
 This approach targets those actively seeking products or services similar to yours within a very specific local area—think neighborhoods or even streets.
-The goal is to boost foot traffic and sales by engaging with ready-to-purchase customers in your immediate vicinity, all without draining your time or budget.
+The goal is to increase foot traffic and sales by engaging with ready-to-purchase customers in your immediate vicinity, all without draining your time or budget.

-Hyperlocal social media marketing means crafting content and messages that are uniquely suited to the interests and needs of the local audience, aiming to connect with people at the perfect moment.
-This includes sharing info about local events, landmarks and businesses or highlighting products or services unique to the area.
+Crafting content and messages that are uniquely suited to the interests and needs of the local audience, hyperlocal social media marketing aims to connect with people at the perfect moment.
+This approach includes sharing information about local events, landmarks, and businesses or highlighting products or services unique to the area.

 See also: How to design a global social media strategy that gets results